 We arrived in Mombasa and stopped for around 15 minutes before we continued our journey to Lamu.
 Lamu is about 45 minutes away from Mombasa by flight.

-So, anyway here we were in Lamu, super hot, super hungry because it was at around 2 pm.
-Lamu is an island with very narrow streets so the only means of transport is either by boat or by donkey or walking.
+Lamu Island has very narrow streets so the only means of transport is either by boat or by a donkey or walking.

 We got to the other side of the ocean and headed to our home for the weekend.
 The place was really beautiful and I felt like their social page does not do them justice!!
 We were staying in AMU HOUSE.
 The house is massive.
 The rates are as attached.

-It is a four storey building with 7 bedrooms.
-Two bedrooms in the 1st and 2nd floor and 3 bedrooms in the 3rd floor.
-They also have a beautiful rooftop lounge where you can chill and play games as you watch the beautiful beach and star gaze.
+Amu house is a four-story building with 7 bedrooms.
+They also have a beautiful rooftop lounge where you can chill and play games as you watch the beautiful beach and stargaze.
 Most rooms have two beds, either a queen/king bed and a single bed or two double beds or two single beds.
 There is a dining area on the ground floor and also a kitchen.

 We then had to go catch sunsets as always.

-I had so much I even forgot that this was the first time I was meeting like 85% of the people that were in that trip.
+I had so much I even forgot that this was the first time I was meeting the people that were on that trip.
 We had bonded so well and there was no drama at all.
 This for sure is something I can do over and over again.

 Coming back to Nairobi was so boring!!
 I actually did not want to come back it is just that I had to come back otherwise I could have extended my stay in Lamu.
-I had another connection flight to make.
+I had another connecting flight to make.
 From Lamu to Malindi then Malindi to Nairobi.
-At least I had company all the way to Malindi which was a 30 minutes flights from Lamu then I was left to come back to Nairobi alone.
-My other Nairobian friends had left in the morning so that is why I came back alone.
+At least I had company all the way to Malindi which was a 30 minutes flight from Lamu then I was left to come back to Nairobi alone.